Nixes/PageScraper/README.md

 The algorithm can be sumarised as follows:
 <ul>
 <li>Count total number of paragraphs contained within a page.</li>
-<li>Go through each of the DOM elements of the current level and count total paragraphs within.</li>
+<li>Iterate through each of the DOM elements of the current level and count total paragraphs within.</li>
 <li>If any DOM element contains greater than 50% of the paragraphs compared to the total, follow it.</li>
-<li>Continue in same fashion until all elements counts contain less then 50% paragraphs.</li>
+<li>Continue in same fashion until all node counts contain less then 50% paragraphs.</li>
-<li>Extract paragraphs and images from this Element and present to suit.</li>
+<li>Extract paragraphs and images from this node and present to suit.</li>
 </ul>